mrts/vaadin-javaee-jaas-example/README.md

 information.
 Choose *b) Application user* and add the user to the group *users*.

-You may need to restart WildFly if is currently running to make it pick up the new users.
+You may need to restart WildFly if it is currently running to make it pick up the new users.

 ## Building and running